 - 1.1 This report covers the work of the development and operational property teams in the Growth and Development Directorate since the last Annual Property Report in November 2019.
-It is broken down into two main sections to reflect the broad areas of property activity as follows: Development Team and Investment Estate (Section 2); Operational Estate (Section 3). - 1.2 The report includes an update on the specific areas requested in the Scrutiny Committee's work programme, including: an update on the Council's commercial estate, including Central Retail Park (section 2.29); future plans and performance of the investment estate in relation to potential income generation (from section 2.54); the zero carbon agenda and future developments within the capital strategy (from section 3.35); estates rationalisation and work on reviewing the Council's operational estate (from section 3.47).
+The report is an updated version of a report that was prepared for the 9 March 2021 meeting of this committee.
+That report set out property activity over the 2019/20 financial year.
+This update report provides further information on property activity up to May 2021.
+It is broken down into two main sections: Development Team and Investment Estate (Section 2); Operational Estate (Section 3). - 1.2 The report also includes an update on the specific areas requested in the Scrutiny Committee's work programme, including: an update on the Council's commercial estate, including Central Retail Park (paragraph 2.31); future plans and performance of the investment estate in relation to potential income generation (from paragraph 2.59); the zero carbon agenda and future developments within the capital strategy (from paragraph 3.36); estates rationalisation and work on reviewing the Council's operational estate (from paragraph 3.48).